ColorlibHQ/AdminLTE/README.md

 - First thing first, you should have bit knowledge about NodeJS.
 - Github Knowledge.
 - Install NodeJS LTS version.
-- Clone this Repository to your machine and change to `v4-dev` branch.
+- Clone this Repository to your machine and change to `master` branch.
 - Go to Cloned Folder.
 - In cli/bash run `npm install` it will install dependency from `package.json`.
 - After installation complets, run `npm run dev`
-- Cool, Send urs changes in PR to `v4-dev` branch.
+- Cool, Send urs changes in PR to `master` branch.

 ## License